igor725/cserver-api/docs/Compilation.md

 ## Downloading the source

 To get started, create a new folder.
-In this folder you will clone the server, along with any plugins you want to use.

 In this folder, clone the server software using along with any plugins you want.